scalefs/ScaleFS/README.md

 - Disks can be removed from the pool at any time (either reducing the capacity of the pool or its number of failover disks)
 - If a disk fails, a user can replace the disk (or choose to reduce the capacity of the disk pool or its number of failover disks)
 - Support for dedicated caches and dedicated metadata volumes is planned for the future
-- Configure volumes and disk pools using the ScaleFS Manager (GUI) or the scalefs command-line tool

 # Legal notice
 ScaleFS is a trademark of ScaleFS LLC, the organization that maintains the ScaleFS open source project.